 Now you have a few ideas for raw yummy treats to keep in the cupboard.
 Also, think about the types of foods nuts, fruits and veggies that you love to eat anyway and stock up on these for your raw day.
 Try the raw recipes on Yummy Plants – they are super delish as well.

-If you try this raw food challenge for yourself and find some favorites, please do write to Yummy Plants and share your thoughts with the community.
-I felt so great on my “raw” days, it would be great to learn more about delicious and easy to prepare raw foods!
+If you try this raw food challenge for yourself and find some favorites, please comment below and share your thoughts with the community.
+I felt great on my “raw” days; it would be good to learn more about delicious and easy to prepare raw foods!